 The first gallery at Reading Museum is ‘Reading: People and Place’ and it explores the town’s history from its sixth-century origins.

 Within the Gallery is a permanent display on Reading Abbey.
 Here you can learn about the varied history of the Abbey and see priceless objects associated to the Abbey Quarter.
 You can also experience a partial reconstruction of the Reading Abbey cloister, using some of the original Romanesque stonework.
-The Gallery is being redeveloped during 2017 so some areas may be inaccessible while works take place to improve the displays.
+The Gallery is being redeveloped during 2017 and early 2018 so some areas may be inaccessible while works take place to improve the displays.

 King Henry I, founder of Reading Abbey, was the youngest son of William the Conqueror.
 The Bayeux Tapestry depicts the events of the Norman conquest of England, ending with the decisive Battle of Hastings.